 (a) (for significant changes) accepting the changed arrangements or

-6.5 If we have to cancel or change your travel arrangements in any way because of “unavoidable and extraordinary” circumstances that include, but are not limited to: war, riot, industrial dispute, terrorist activity, natural or nuclear disaster, adverse weather conditions or other unforeseen circumstances that may amount to “Force Majeure”, we will offer you a full refund of monies paid, less any non-refundable charges imposed by our suppliers, but we will not be liable to pay you compensation,
+6.5 If we have to cancel or change your travel arrangements in any way because of “unavoidable and extraordinary” circumstances that include, but are not limited to: war, riot, industrial dispute, terrorist activity, natural or nuclear disaster, adverse weather conditions or other unforeseen circumstances that may amount to “Force Majeure”, we will offer you a full refund of monies paid but we will not be liable to pay you compensation,

 6.7 We regret that we are not able to meet any flight, visa, vaccination or similar costs incurred by you in the event of cancellation by us.

 7. Foreign & Commonwealth Development Office Advice

 The Foreign and Commonwealth Development Office (FCDO) publishes regularly updated travel information which you are recommended to consult before booking and in good time before departure.
 Should the FCDO advise against all travel, or all but essential travel to the destination country, you are within your rights to cancel your booking (clause 5.6) without incurring cancellation charges, and receiving a full refund of monies paid to us.

 YellowWood Adventure receives bulletins from the FCDO on all our destinations and is advised directly of any risks to travel in those countries.
 The decision by YellowWood Adventures to cancel a departure on the basis of FCDO advise will be made at least 30 days before the adventure departure date.